-A Callflow is where you will configure what happens when one of your phone numbers receives an inbound call.
+A Callflow is where you will configure what happens when one of your phone numbers receives an inbound call or SMS.
 You can have a callflow for a single number, or a callflow designed for many services.

 In this article we will cover: